China's metrosexual men revive luxury shopping

 But with 1.3 billion consumers, many with a strong inclination for expensive brands that scream status, China remains a driving force in the luxury market.

-“The intention to purchase is very high right across the board, from Coach to Bottega Veneta,” said Shanghai-based author Paul French, chief China market strategist at Mintel, which specializes in Chinese consumer trends.
+“The intention to purchase is very high right across the board, from Coach to Bottega Veneta,” said Shanghai-based author Paul French, chief China market strategist at Mintel, which specialises in Chinese consumer trends.

 “I think the only reason there was a dip was because the gifting market, the corruption market was of course weak last year because you didn’t know who to buy for.”